Protect what matters to your non-profit organisation, whatever your cause. Flexible cover from £5.00 a month.

 Public liability insurance and employers liability insurance are two key covers for charities, but there are others too that may be needed to protect your organisation.

 Public liability insurance for charities

-Whether you operate from an standalone office, co-working space, or remotely, public liability insurance should be top of your insurance agenda.
+Whether you operate from an standalone office or remotely, public liability insurance should be top of your insurance agenda.